 Ongoing Research in the Kazlauskas Lab

-In 2015 Dr. Kazlauskas closed his academic research lab to transition to F. Hofmann-La Roche in Basel, Switzerland, where he joined the Department of Ophthalmology and contributed to the drug development process.
-Changes in senior management resulted in a switch from early discovery research to repurposing of existing drugs.
-In 2017 Dr. Kazlauskas transitioned back to academia, to investigate the mechanism driving pathogenesis as a research strategy to improve current approaches to treat patients with PDR (proliferative diabetic retinopathy).
+After a multi-decade period in academia Dr. Kazlauskas closed his research lab at the Schepens Eye Research Institute/Harvard Medical School to transition to F. Hofmann-La Roche in Basel, Switzerland, where he joined the Department of Ophthalmology and contributed to the drug development process.
+In 2017 Dr. Kazlauskas re-started academic research focused on improving current approaches to manage patients with diabetic retinopathy.

 Pharmacosignaling in PDR

-Our team consists of a principal investigator and two highly motivated and enthusiastic postdoctoral fellows.
+Our lab consists of a principal investigator and a highly motivated and enthusiastic research team: two postdoctoral fellows, a graduate student, a clinical research coordinator, and two medical students.

 ANDRIUS KAZLAUSKAS, PHD